How can I overcome the pain of past abuse?

 Abuse comes in many forms: verbal, emotional, spiritual, physical, and sexual.
 Abuse during childhood is the most devastating form of abuse because it shapes the way a child views the world from then on.
 Childhood sexual abuse violates and distorts a person’s sexuality and identity.
 It is also the betrayal of trust, since most abuse comes from an adult the child trusted.
 Abuse affects the victim’s self-worth and often creates huge barriers in future relationships.

 But there is much good news for victims of abuse.
 God does not see us in light of the abuse.
-He sees what He created.
-He placed in each human soul a part of Himself (Genesis 1:27) and is jealous to see that reflected back to Him.
+He sees what He created: persons individually made in the image of God (Genesis 1:27).
 He is eager to restore us to the purpose for which He created us.
 Because God designed us, He is the only One who can define us.
 Nothing can steal that definition.
 No abuse, sin, mistake, or tragedy is strong enough to override what God has declared to be true.
 We can choose to defy Him, reject His offer of restoration, and walk away from His gift of eternal life (John 3:16–18).
 But when we allow Him to work in us, surrendering ourselves to the One who loves us best, beauty can spring from ashes.

 Overcoming past abuse is similar, in some ways, to overcoming an addiction.
 Recovery involves a lifetime of maintaining wholeness.
 We can’t erase the memories, but we can render them powerless as we allow God to give us a new identity.
 True soul healing begins with a genuine relationship with Jesus Christ.
 He is the restorer of broken souls (Psalm 23:3).
 Some abuse victims have a subconscious fear of God.
 They see Him as one more angry being who cannot be pleased.
 Recognizing that such a view stems from abuse, not truth, a victim can replace that mindset by developing an intimate friendship with Jesus.
 When we choose to allow His evaluation of us to override what the abuse told us, we are on the way to total freedom.